1.What is PhenoTips?

 8.2.Data sharing and matchmaking

-RD-Connect GPAP has integrated different tools that enable to match challenging patient diagnostic cases with other patients in a federated network of collaborating
+RD-Connect GPAP has integrated different tools that enable to match challenging patient diagnostic cases with other patients or genomic data in a federated network of collaborating

 projects and centres:

 Matchmaker Exchange (MME) was launched to provide a robust and systematic approach to RD gene discovery through the creation of a federated network connecting databases of genotypes and rare phenotypes using a common application programming interface (API).
 For more information visit https://www.matchmakerexchange.org/

 To allow patient internal and external matching through MME you need to follow the following steps:

 BEFORE STARTING THIS PROCESS ENSURE THAT YOU HAVE THE APPROPIATE PATIENT INFORMED CONSENT FOR DATA SHARING.